 If you have mouth sores, try foods that are easy to swallow, such as pudding or mashed potatoes.
 Avoid spicy foods that might irritate your tongue and mouth.

 Iron.
 The cancer cells that build up in your bone marrow may crowd out your healthy blood cells.
 That can cause a shortage of red blood cells, called anemia.
-If this happens, you may need to eat more iron-rich foods, like lean meats, beans, and dark, leafy greens.
+If this happens, you may need to eat more iron-rich foods, like:

 What to Avoid